jaredgk/IMgui/README.md

   ```
   npm install
   ```
+##Run
-3. To start the node.js application, run the following command:
+1. To start the node.js application, run the following command:

   ```
   node inde.js
   ```
-4. Open a web browser window, and type the following path in the address bar:
+2. Open a web browser window, and type the following path in the address bar:

   ```
   localhost:3000
   ```